John Braham (tenor): Braham’s family

 Most notable of his children was his eldest daughter Frances (1821–1879).
-In a sequence of four brilliant marriages she wed the eldest, but illegitimate, son of the 6th Earl Waldegrave; then his brother, the 7th Earl; the elderly, wealthy and well-connected politician George Harcourt (1785–1861); and, finally, the politically ambitious Chichester Fortescue, later Lord Carlingford.
+In a sequence of four brilliant marriages she wedded the eldest, but illegitimate, son of the 6th Earl Waldegrave; then his brother, the 7th Earl; the elderly, wealthy and well-connected politician George Harcourt (1785–1861); and, finally, the politically ambitious Chichester Fortescue, later Lord Carlingford.
 (Asked once on which day of the week she had been married, she allegedly replied 'Oh, my dear, I have been married nearly every day of the week').
 Restoring, with Harcourt, Horace Walpole's Strawberry Hill estate, which she had inherited from the Waldegraves, she became one of the leading society and political hostesses of her era.
 Gladstone, Disraeli, the Prince and Princess of Wales and the Duc d'Aumale, youngest son of Louis-Philippe, were all frequent guests.
 She was also a friend and patroness of the nonsense pioneer, Edward Lear.
 Her wealth enabled her to bail out her father and her various siblings on sundry occasions.

 But Frances's marriages were not the family's only social coup.
 Charles Braham's daughter Constance was married, with some help from her aunt, to Edward Strachey, later first Baron Strachie.

 The social transformation that had been achieved within a generation, the foundation of which was Braham's reputation and achievement as a musician, is obvious.